pietromiotto/NewsHeadlines_LSTM/README.md

 questions.

 > **⚠️ Note:**
 > This repository provides a foundational implementation of LSTM networks, focusing on building, training, and testing the model using PyTorch.
-> The code is designed as an educational exercise and is not intended to match state-of-the-art (SOTA) performance.
-> It aims to offer insight into the workings of a basic LSTM, helping those new to the field understand its fundamental principles and how to implement it from scratch.
+The code is designed as an educational exercise and is not intended to match state-of-the-art (SOTA) performance.It aims to offer insight into the workings of a basic LSTM, helping those new to the field understand its fundamental principles and how to implement it from scratch.